orblivion/ntfy/.sandstorm/README.md

 * Zulip partial support via a Zulip bot
 * Action buttons on phone notifications that perform ntfy-related tasks
 * Build into Tempest's notification system
-* GUI-based ntfy configs (as opposed to env vars) in the Sandstorm portal via Admin API
+* GUI-based ntfy configs (as opposed to env vars) in the Sandstorm portal via Extra API